How to Install Webmin with free Let's Encrypt SSL Certificate on Ubuntu 22.04

 On this page

-In this tutorial, we will show you how to install Webmin and secure it with Let's Encrypt SSL on Ubuntu 20.04 server.
+In this tutorial, we will show you how to install Webmin and secure it with Let's Encrypt on Ubuntu 22.04 server.

-- A valid domain name pointed with your server.
+- A valid domain name is pointed to your server.

 - A root password is configured on your server.